acturtle/cashflower/docs/code_snippets.rst

 |

+**How to pretty-print a data frame?**

-Print all rows and columns of the :code:`output` DataFrame with 2 decimal places:
+Print all rows and columns of the :code:`output` data frame with 2 decimal places:

 ..  code-block:: python
     :caption: run.py